dominicaq/godot-compositor-gbuffer/README.md

-# Godot 4.5 Deferred Renderer
+# Godot 4.5 Deferred Renderer Example

-A custom deferred rendering solution that provides an example of G-Buffer texture access using the forward+ renderer.
+A custom deferred rendering solution that provides an example of scene texture access using the forward+ renderer.

-## ⚠️ Important

-**This bypasses Godot's lighting pipeline.** You'll need to implement your own lighting in shaders.
+This repo has two examples, `GBufferBuilder.cs` demonstrates just grabbing the scene render textures. `ExamplePass.cs` demonstrates deferred lighting with these textures using a compute shader.

 ## Why?

-I'm aware of the bandwidth and performance implications of deferred rendering, but for my specific use case I needed direct access to these G-Buffer textures.
+I'm aware of the bandwidth and performance implications of deferred rendering, but for my specific use case I needed direct access to these textures.
 As of Godot 4.5 there is no officially supported deferred renderer.
+However, godot gives access to these textures with `CompositorEffects`, making this possible.

 ## What It Does

-Extracts G-Buffer textures from Godot's forward renderer:
+Extracts scene render textures from Godot's forward+ renderer:
 - Color buffer
 - Normal/Roughness buffer
 - Depth buffer